laxmikant-ainapure/upcxx/docs/build-devel.md

 * `make gasnet-single`
   Builds a single GASNet-EX conduit.

-* `make upcxx-unconfig`
-  This gives a mechanism to remove all generated `upcxx_config.hpp` files.
-  This may be necessary when modifying the GASNet sources or anything that could invalidate the generated header (including the probes themselves).
-  However, `make clean` is also sufficient.

 The `exe` and `run` targets accept both absolute and relative paths for `SRC`.
 Additionally, if the `SRC` value appears to be a relative path, but does not exist, a search is conducted in the `test`, `example` and `bench` directories